bomonike/bomonike.github.io/software-dev.md

 The <a target="_blank" href="http://wilsonmar.github.io/golang/">Go language</a> has become popular becuase its compiler creates a standalone executable that includes the Go runtime.
 A different executable is created for each operating system.
 This means that those running Go are happy that they don't have the hassle of installing and maintaining a Go run-time on every server.

 <strong>Artificial Intelligence</strong> has a different architecture.
-Instead of humans crafting logical code, <strong>Data Science</strong> utilities filters and clean a <strong>corpus</strong> of data is used by <strong>machine learning training</strong> to derive a <strong>model</strong> containing logic.
+Instead of humans crafting logical code, <a target="_blank" href="https://www.youtube.com/watch?v=qtuzVc0N5o0">>Data Management</a> utilities filter, clean, and organize the <strong>corpus</strong> of data is used by <strong>machine learning training</strong> to derive a <strong>model</strong> containing logic.
 A large corpus and new techniques has enable the generation of <strong>LLMs (Large Language Models)</strong> that understand natural language and generate new content.
 Programs doing the training can run much faster by using NVIDIA's <strong>CUDA</strong> package that enable  parallel processing by <strong>GPU (Graphics Processor Units)</strong> and now
 <strong>TPUs (Tensor Processing Units)</strong> built specifically for machine learning work.